hellmarbecker/blog/_posts/2021-12-02-druid-lab-generating-a-tag-cloud-using-rule-based-text-processing.markdown

 It turns out that this type of query pattern can be very elegantly modeled in [Apache Druid](https://druid.apache.org/) with [multi-value dimensions (MVD)](/2021/08/07/multivalue-dimensions-in-apache-druid-part-1/).
 Let's give it a try!

-As usual, I am going to use a tiny dat a set that I am pasting directly into the wizard:
+As usual, I am going to use a tiny data set that I am pasting directly into the wizard:

 ![](/assets/2021-12-02-1.jpg)